 During the Rally To Restore Sanity and/or fear, put on in October 2010 by comedians Jon Stewart and Stephen Colbert, Colbert presented Facebook co-founder Mark Zuckerberg with the”Medal of Fear “because he values his privacy much more than he values yours”…..

 Regrettably, their position in the market appears to have turned them into a social media bully.
+Questions are being raised about potential privacy breaches and data mining tactics that could cause significant ripple effects worldwide.
 It is my hope that more people will echo mine and others’ concerns about their abuse of legitimate users’ data and privacy settings.
-As bullies tend to respond to strength, this kind of response may eventually make them look at how they treat those who have Facebook accounts.
 Businesses who advertise on Facebook need to consider this information and ask themselves a couple of questions.

 Do we value the privacy of our customers?
 What if it was my information and privacy settings being compromised?